 EEUWENOUD, EIGENWIJS en SPRINGLEVEND

-A wonderful time travel through one of the oldest neighbourhoods in Ghent (Belgium).
+A wonderful time travel through one of the oldest neighborhoods in Ghent (Belgium).

 The Patershol, freely translated as “Monk’s District”, is a rather small area in the centre of the city of Ghent.
 It’s the unique leftover of an original medieval enclosure surrounded by small canals and the rivers the Lieve and the Leie.